phonopy/phono3py/_sources/auxiliary-tools.txt

    % kdeplot --nbins=200 kappa-m191919.hdf5

+(This may take long time.
+On a relatively fast machine, it took 20 mins.)
-After finishing calculation, the plot is saved in ``lifetime.png``.
+After finishing the calculation, the plot is saved in ``lifetime.png``.
 The black dots show the phonon modes.
 The density is estimated from these dots.
 The drawing area is automatically set to make look good, e.g, higher lifetime side is not drawn if the density